 Customer Relationship Management (CRM) – CRM solutions contain valuable information associated with customer goals, use cases, existing obstacles, and customer value.
 This contextual information enables the customer success team to help customers from the very beginning.

 Customer feedback – Collecting and evaluating customer feedback and closing the loop is a primary element of customer success.
 Allows you to observe customers and listen to their pain points so you can devise the right solutions.

 Customer onboarding – Onboarding plays a pivotal role since it allows you to ensure that the value of the product is realized by the customer from the very beginning.
 We’ll discuss more in the subsequent section.

 Customer communication – Communicating and keeping customers informed is important.
-Certain communications are automated and some are manual in nature — this accomplished with a combination of channels such as email, business messaging apps (e.g., Slack), in-app messaging.
+Certain communications are automated and some are manual in nature — this is accomplished with a combination of channels such as email, business messaging apps (e.g., Slack), in-app messaging.

 Product adoption – Whenever you are releasing new features, it is important to ensure that your customers are actually aware of the improvements and are empowered to use them.
 With the adoption of the product, the updates that a SaaS company releases would be futile.

 Targeting your onboarding process is a critical step in your customer success strategy.

 This is because it has a high impact.
 According to HubSpot, you can lose up to 75% of your new users during their first week with the product.